 The board has determined that all of the non-executive directors are “independent non-executive directors” within the meaning of the UK Corporate Governance Code and free from any business or other relationship that could materially interfere with the exercise of their independent judgment.

-The UK Corporate Governance Code recommends that a chairman should meet the independence criteria set out in the UK Corporate Governance Code on appointment.
-The board has concluded that Patrick Snowball is an independent chairman for UK Corporate Governance Code purposes.
+The UK Corporate Governance Code recommends that a chair should meet the independence criteria set out in the UK Corporate Governance Code on appointment.
+The board has concluded that Patrick Snowball is an independent chair for UK Corporate Governance Code purposes.